DaniElectra/libcipher/docs/back.md

     return cipher
 ```

 Before the encoding can work with the library, it has to be imported in `core.py` and added to the `modules_list` set.

+Check out the `example.py` file for a basic encoding implementation.